rmrfslashbin/aws-cf-rtl/README.md

 [AWS Cloudfront](https://aws.amazon.com/cloudfront/) easily stashes JSON formatted weblogs to S3 buckets ([standard logging](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/AccessLogs.html)).
 However, processing raw JSON files from an S3 bucket is tedious.
 One can manually update [Athena](https://docs.aws.amazon.com/athena/latest/ug/cloudfront-logs.html) tables to query the data or write custom fetcher/parsers to query the JSON files.
 To solve the issue, Cloudfront offers a [Real-time logging](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/real-time-logs.html) feature that allows you to stream logs to [Kinesis](https://aws.amazon.com/kinesis/) in real-time.
 The downside, however, is that setting up the stack from scratch is a bit of a hassle.
 This repo aims to provide a nearly one-shot [Cloudformation](https://aws.amazon.com/cloudformation/) template to set up and run the Real-Time Logging feature.

 ## What's in the Box?
 This repo provides an AWS Cloudformation template to stand up a basic Cloudfront Real-Time Logging (RTL) service.
-Items includes in the repo are:
+Items included in the repo:
 * Cloudformation template.
 * Cloudfront Real-Time Logging (RTL) configuration.
 * [AWS Glue](https://aws.amazon.com/glue/) database, table, and crawler.